swiss-seismological-service/scdetect/README.md

 **Creating key files** (`scconfig`):

-1. Create an *amplitude profile* for a sensor location.
-As a bare minimum specify at least the `locationCode` and `channelCode` attributes.
+1. Create an *sensor location profile* for a sensor location.
+As a bare minimum specify at least the `locationCode` (which may be empty) and `channelCode` attributes.

    **Tip**: Although not strictly required, it is recommended to use sensible profile names.
-E.g. for an amplitude profile with `locationCode` `00` and `channelCode` `HH` naming the profile with e.g. `00_HH` is recommended.
+E.g. for a sensor location profile with `locationCode` `00` and `channelCode` `HH` naming the profile with e.g. `00_HH` is recommended.
-2. Add the profile's name to the list of known `amplitudeProfiles`.
+2. Add the profile's name to the list of known `sensorLocationProfiles`.
 Only those profiles are taken into account with a corresponding list entry.
 3. (Optional): in case of creating a *binding profile* assign the bindings configuration to the corresponding stations.
 4. Save the configuration.
 With that, the bindings configuration is written to